 "There is positive and negative feedback, a mix of mixed feelings".

 Let's start with the good news.
 Chronometer in hand, the old modified F2004 is still a competitive car.
-In the race, Rubens Barrichello scored second place with a comeback of yesteryear and the third best lap time, after Fernando Alonso and Giancarlo Fisichella.
-The Brazilian driver, moreover, always travelled at a very high pace.
+In the race, Rubens Barrichello scored second place with an old-style comeback and the third-best lap time, after Fernando Alonso and Giancarlo Fisichella.
+The Brazilian driver, moreover, always kept a very high pace.
 If reliability is not a surprise, performance is.
 The men from the Maranello team have emphasised this concept over and over again because, after the winter tests, they feared they were behind.
 Another reason for optimism: the McLarens are not as competitive as expected.
 The drivers' mistakes also weigh on the result, but this is an aggravating factor, as the two are considered to be a strength of the team.
-And if they do not look like phenomena, neither do the others.
+And if they do not look like prodigies, neither do the others.
 The latest good news for the Maranello team is Rubens Barrichello's improved performance.
 In past years, Rubinho struggled at the start of the season partly because he hardly tested the single-seater race car, usually developed by Schumacher in the first few weeks.
-This time in the winter he grinded out mighaiae kilometres and, on his return from Malaysia, he will immediately get behind the wheel of the F2005 together with his partner.
+This time in the winter he ground thousands of kilometres and, on his return from Malaysia, he will immediately get behind the wheel of the F2005 together with his partner.
 The accident between Michael Schumacher and his compatriot Nick Heidfeld could speed up the debut of the new single-seater.
 It is still the new regulations that offer Ferrari an extra chance: Michael Schumacher did not finish the Grand Prix, so his engine could be replaced without penalty and be used in Malaysia and Bahrain.
 In the next race, i.e. San Marino, instead of replacing the engine, Ferrari would debut the F2005 one Grand Prix ahead of schedule.
 This is only a hypothesis.
 There is time to decide until the Friday of the next free practice in Malaysia.
-In the meantime the tests will be very intense and decisive.
-The new single-seater also worked on Sunday: 303 kilometres on the Vairano circuit, with Andrea Bertolini at the wheel, who carried out aerodynamic tests.
-From Tuesday 8 March 2005, four days of work will begin at Jerez with Marc Gene (F2004M) and Luca Badoer (F2005).
+In the meantime, the tests will be very intense and decisive.
+The new single-seater was also tested on Sunday: 303 kilometres on the Vairano circuit, with Andrea Bertolini at the wheel, who carried out aerodynamic tests.
+From Tuesday, March 8, 2005, four days of work will begin at Jerez with Marc Gene (F2004M) and Luca Badoer (F2005).
 Let us move on to the critical aspects.
 It is true that some opponents have disappointed, but Renault is currently unreachable and can be expected to remain so for at least a couple of races: until the teams return to Europe they have little chance to correct design errors.
-Ferrari is as fast in the race as it is clumsy in qualifying on the single lap.
+Ferrari is as fast in the race as it is clumsy in qualifying over a single lap.
 It is a tyre problem: the Bridgestones perform over distance.
-And Michael Schumacher, so perfect when he is among the front runners, suffers in the low-qualifying scrums.
+And Michael Schumacher, perfect when he is among the front runners, suffers in the low-qualifying scrums.
 One thing is certain: it will be a hard-fought World Championship.